|

 Production Deployment

-- Build and deploy:
+Build and deploy:

-docker-compose -f docker-compose.prod.yml up -d
+docker compose -f docker-compose.yml -f docker-compose.prod.yml --env-file .env.prod up -d -

 Contributing